mbari-org/benchmark_eval/doc/docs/usage.md

 ## How to get Ground Truth files
 - After cleaning up detections in rectlabel, go to Export -> Export yolo txt files, save them under *benchmark_eval/temp*.
 - Under *benchmark_eval/data/gt*, create a folder named after your vidseq_name and create an empty folder named gt inside. ie (*../simple_mid/gt*).
-- Go to tracker_output.ipynb and run the **setting variables cell**.
-Make sure you specify the correct video sequence.
+- Go to **tracker_output.ipynb** and make sure you have the correct video sequence in the **setting variables cell**.
-- Run the **ground truth cell** in tracker_output.ipynb to add the track id to the yolo txt files.
+- Run the **ground truth cell** to add the track id to the yolo txt files.
 This will also convert the file from yolo to motchallenge format.
 The final ground truth file should end up in *benchmark_eval/data/gt/vidseq_name/gt*

 ### What is the MOTChallenge format?